-The Australian Defence Force has a workforce composed of commissioned officers and enlisted members.
+The Australian Defence Force has a workforce comprised of commissioned officers and enlisted members.
 All Air Force enlisted members begin their career at 1RTU.
 Indeed, 1RTU is responsible for two-thirds of the Air Force’s initial training.
 The remainder is conducted by Officer Training School and the Australian Defence Force Academy, where commissioned officers are trained.

 Recruit training is all about delivering members to the Air Force who have mastered basic military knowledge and skills.
 Recruits graduate with the rank of Aircraftman or Aircraftwoman; however, this is only the start of their training as most 1RTU graduates still need to complete mustering specific initial employment training before posting into the wider Air Force.